turbot/steampipe-plugin-jumpcloud/docs/tables/jumpcloud_organization.md

 # Table: jumpcloud_organization

-List all the JumpCloud organizations along with the settings and billing information.
+JumpCloud organization table lists all the organizations along with the settings and billing information.

 ## Examples